openmpf/openmpf.github.io/docs/docs/Trigger-Guide.md

 # Multiple Flows Using Triggers

-To describe the way that Workflow Manager applies the trigger, we will use the example pipeline defined below.
+To describe the way that the Workflow Manager applies the trigger, we will use the example pipeline defined below.
 Note that this is a hypothetical pipeline and not tested in a real deployment:

 1. WHISPER SPEECH LANGUAGE DETECTION ACTION